tisismurf/AssignmentOne/README.md

 This is a .NET Console Application that asks a series of questions to the user and calculates the human hours to be consumed by the class.
-The application will the re-loop through the questions in V1.0.
+The application will then re-loop through the questions in V1.0.

 Questions for the README: